Learn About CPI Training

 What Is CPI Training?

-We take a look at what CPI is and why it is so beneficial for de-escalating crises for children with autism.
+We take a look at what CPI is and why it is so beneficial for de-escalating crises for children with autism in combination with several ABA strategies.

 At Lighthouse Autism Center, safety is our priority, and we take great pride in the safety of our centers.
 Crisis Prevention Intervention (CPI) training is one of many safety precautions implemented at all Lighthouse Autism Centers.
 All of our employees receive weeks of training before beginning therapy with a child and are certified in First Aid, CPR, and CPI.

-We’re going to take a closer look at what CPI is, the benefits of CPI techniques, and why we use it at the Lighthouse Autism Center.
+We’re going to take a closer look at what CPI is, the advantages of CPI techniques, and why we use them at the Lighthouse Autism Center.

 What is CPI?

-CPI is a strategy used for crisis prevention for a wide variety of people, including those with autism spectrum disorders.
-CPI can best be described as non-violent crisis intervention training designed to teach best practices for managing difficult situations and disruptive behaviors in children with autism.
-Behavior therapists or Registered Behavior Technicians (RBTs) learn how to identify at-risk individuals and use nonverbal and verbal techniques to defuse hostile behavior.
+CPI is actually an organization, the Crisis Prevention Institution.
+CPI teaches a strategy called Non-Violent Crisis Intervention.
+This strategy is used for crisis prevention for a wide variety of people, including those with autism spectrum disorders.
+Non-violent crisis intervention training is designed to teach best practices for managing difficult situations and disruptive behaviors.
+Behavior technicians or Registered Behavior Technicians (RBTs) learn how to identify at-risk individuals and use nonverbal and verbal techniques to defuse unsafe behavior.
 This type of training not only ensures the utmost safety of the children at our centers but also the safety of our staff.

 The Crisis Prevention Institute (CPI) is an international training organization that specializes in the safe management of disruptive and assaultive behavior.
 Since 1980, more than six million professionals have participated in CPI’s training, and thousands of organizations worldwide have successfully implemented CPI’s safe, non-harmful techniques and developed comprehensive crisis prevention and intervention plans.
 Only highly trained and certified CPI instructors are equipped to teach others CPI methods.